bipsec/bipsec/README.md

 I am currently employed as a System Engineer at Ariake Co.
 Ltd. in Kumamoto, Japan.
 Prior to this role, I accumulated over a year of experience as a Software Engineer in Bangladesh, specializing in the development of web applications and ML projects utilizing Python, JavaScript, Machine Learning and other technologies.
 My professional pursuits are complemented by a personal passion for engaging in intricate problem-solving challenges on online judge platforms.
 I derive immense satisfaction from meticulously analyzing problem statements, devising efficient algorithms, and crafting elegant code solutions.

 ## 🧠 Learning
 I'm currently learning Machine Learning to improve my skills and stay up-to-date with the latest technologies.
-I believe that continuous learning is the key to becoming a successful person in this modern era.
+I believe that continuous learning is the key to becoming a successful individual in this modern era.

 ## :ghost: My Profiles